- You can now get a £7,500 heat pump grant

 The building must also meet high emissions standards, which the government has explained is “to mitigate any negative impact on air quality.”
 Of course, that’s not how emissions work – but it’s certainly true that biomass boilers are better for the climate than gas boilers.

-How do I apply for the Boiler Upgrade Scheme?
+How to apply for the Boiler Upgrade Scheme

 From 23 May 2022 until the closure of the scheme in 2028, an installer will be able to apply for a voucher for a heat pump or biomass boiler installation, on a first come, first served basis.